gallenc/ni2-opennms-trouble-ticket-plugin/ni2-tt-api-v1/minimal-minion-activemq/README.md

 cd ni2-tt-api-v1
 mvn clean install
 ```
-to run the plugin start the docker compose project
+to run the plugin start the docker compose project.

+Note that we are injecting perl into the container to allow us to use sendevent.pl for testing.
+This requires the `docker compose build` command on first run

 ```
 cd ni2-tt-api-v1/minimal-minon-activemq

+# if using for first time we need to create a container using the horizon docker file
+docker compose build

 docker compose up -d